Matt looked up from the laptop screen to see Jennifer smiling at him.

 The Crafter placed the last mark on the statue with his blade, and stepped back with a sigh.
 Looking at the row of wooden mannequins he had built, a sense of relief washed over his mind.
 He had finished the Green Lady’s task, with a few hours to spare.
-The moon was full, and would reach it’s zenith soon.
+The moon was full, and would soon reach its zenith.

 Rushing to the large cabin at the end of the sand, the Crafter took off his hat as he approached her, sitting and staring at the water.